chocoteam/choco-solver/docs/source/1_overview.rst

 -------

 Logging the search is possible.
-There are variants but the main way to do it is made through the ``SMF.log(Solver, boolean, boolean)``.
+There are variants but the main way to do it is made through the ``Chatterbox.printStatistics(solver)``.
-The first boolean indicates whether or not logging solutions, the second indicates whether or not logging search decisions.
-It also print, by default, main statistics of the search (time, nodes, fails, etc.)
+It prints the main statistics of the search (time, nodes, fails, etc.)

 Solving